-‘Sports Illustrated’ Model Nina Agdal Rocks Skimpy Bikini To Sip Coffee At The Beach
+'Sports Illustrated' Model Nina Agdal Rocks Skimpy Bikini To Sip Coffee At The Beach

 Nina Agdal put her bikini body on show when she enjoyed a beverage at the beach.
 In three stunning photos posted to Instagram on January 25, the Sports Illustrated Swimsuit model sizzled as she sat on a rock and enjoyed the sunset.

-The first shot showed the 28-year-old with her booty down on the black rock formation with her bare feet on the sand.
-She flashed her deep tan in a skimpy dark green two-piece that was mainly hidden by her pose, though one skinny strap could be seen over her right hip.
+The first shot showed the 28-year-old sitting on the black rock formation with her bare feet on the sand.
+She flashed her deep tan in a skimpy dark green two-piece which was mainly hidden by her pose, though one skinny strap could be seen over her right hip.

-She rested her arms on her thighs and held a white coffee cup as she propped up her chin with her left hand and gave the camera a sultry look, showing off her obvious natural beauty.
-Her long hair cascaded down her back under a backwards baseball cap that matched her swimwear.
+She rested her elbows on her thighs and held a white coffee cup as she propped up her chin in her left hand and gave the camera a sultry look, showing off her natural beauty.
+Her long hair cascaded down her back, from under a backward baseball cap which matched her swimwear.

 Nina accessorized with a gold necklace, several rings, and bracelets.
 The tranquil ocean and sandy shoreline were visible behind her.